IIXIXII/upref/README.md

 At the first execution, there is a window to grab the data.
 The second execution, there will be no windows, the data are only read from the file.

-The data are saved in a yaml file at %APPDATA%/.upref/myprog.conf or ~/.local/share/.upref/myprog.conf.
+All data are saved in a yaml file at %APPDATA%/.upref/myprog.conf or ~/.local/share/.upref/myprog.conf.

     # myprog.conf
     login: